 We worked with a local school to create a pollinator garden from scratch and with no budget!
 The school staff were amazing and the children were involved in weeding, planting and designing and drawing pollinator signs for the garden.
 We designed the garden to maximise space for all pollinators.
 We used sloped soil for solitary bees, rocks for resting butterflies, evergreen perennials to allow for a winter friendly look also.
 Most of the plants used were sourced from local shops and families and were pollinator friendly.

-A local school wanted to convert an area of waste ground into a wildflower area.
+An unused public space was converted into a wildlife friendly area.
 We started by completely clearing the area of weeds and stones then we designed what we wanted the space to look like.
 A local Men’s Shed made the insect hotel and school children sourced free wildlife friendly items like tubes, hollow bricks and logs for the logpile.
 Only native Irish wildflower seed was used.
-We used lots of free stuff to make animal shelters and nesting sites e.g. blocks with holes, gutter piping, roof slate for hedgehog hibernacula and logpile for hibernating lizards, frogs and insects.
-As Wildflower areas can look ‘messy’ to the passerby, we put a shape on it to make it look like there was a plan in place.
+We used lots of free stuff to make animal shelters and nesting sites e.g. blocks with holes for solitary bees, gutter piping for insects, roof slate for hedgehog hibernacula and logpile for hibernating lizards, frogs and insects.
+As Wildflower areas can look ‘messy’ at the start, we put a shape on it to make it look like there was a plan in place.
 The edge was shaped and Spring bulbs planted along the edge.
 Children drew their own signs for the garden which have pride of place now.

 Urban Pollinator Garden